St. Louis Bombers: Franchise history

 The St. Louis Bombers were originally part of the Basketball Association of America (BAA) in 1946.
 Ken Loeffler, head coach at the University of Denver, was the team's first head coach.
 He left the team in 1948 due to a disagreement with team president C. D. Hamilton Jr. over a bonus.

 On May 7, 1949, the Bombers signed Saint Louis University star Ed Macauley to one of the highest contracts in professional basketball.
 Later that year, the BAA merged with the National Basketball League (NBL) to form the National Basketball Association (NBA).

 On January 27, 1950, general manager Emory D. Jones announced that the ownership was looking to sell the team due to poor on-court performance and low attendance (3,550 per game).
 On April 22, 1950, the Bombers announced that they were dropping their franchise.
 The Bombers were one of six teams that either folded or departed the NBA after the 1949–50 season.

-The NBA would return to St. Louis in 1955 when the Milwaukee Hawks became the St. Louis Hawks.
+The NBA would return to St. Louis in 1955 when the Milwaukee Hawks relocated and became the St. Louis Hawks.
 Ed Macauley would end up back in St. Louis in a deal that sent Bill Russell to the Boston Celtics, and played a key role in the Hawks 1958 NBA championship.
 The Hawks have played in their current home of Atlanta since 1968.